alonsta/final_project/README.md

 ### Current Focus

-right now ill be focusing on the app since i dont really feel like working to the html gui and i can learn about the reconstruction and decryption easier with this type of application.
+right now ill be focusing on the app since i dont really feel like working to the html gui and i can learn about the reconstruction and decryption easier with this type of applicatio